xwipeoutx/hololens-workshop/hello-world/4-create-the-scene.md

 * Position of `(0,0,0)`
 * Near clip plane of 85cm - holograms will cut off at this point to avoid fatigue
 * Black background - this is the HoloLens transparent colour
-* Small Field of View - since the viewport of the HoloLens is tiny.
+* Small Field of View (FOV) - since the viewport of the HoloLens is tiny.

 It also has scripts for manual control in the unity editor - extremely useful for rapid development feedback cycle.